Sunday, November 20, 2016

 It's all rocks and aliens!

-Blasteroids is split into segments and each is split into smaller sectors which must be completed before reaching a gruesome End Of Level Boss - the monstrous Mukor!!
-Your ship is equipped with upgradeable weapons, a powerful shield, and the ability to transform itself.
-Once all the rocks are pounded into dust, a transporter appears to whisk you off to the next sector - to do it all over again.
-Come on, don't be disappointed - it is Asteroids after all and what else are you doing?
+Blasteroids is divided into segments, each further subdivided into smaller sectors.
+Completing these unlocks a gruesome End Of Level Boss - the monstrous Mukor!
+Your ship boasts upgradeable weapons, a powerful shield, and the ability to transform.
+Once all the rocks are pulverised, a transporter whisks you away to the next sector.
+Don’t be disappointed.
+How else could they enhance Asteroids without overcomplicating it?

-This game is great fun and features cool graphics with a style I really liked.
-Wanna see some more...
+This game is superb and features cool graphics I admire.
+Wanna see some screenshots...

 Attacks from all angles and tremendous BAM BAM BAM fun!!

-Asteroids, with flashy backgrounds and colourful pixels?
-You cynic!!
+Asteroids, but with flashy backgrounds and colourful pixels?
+You are a cynic!!

 Joyslick action?

-Controls are excellent and responsive: rotate the ship using left or right, push up to thrust, and keep slamming on that fire button to shoot anything rocky.
-Predictable stuff but gravity and momentum play their parts to affect performance which is funky.
-Don't worry, your shield will help to compensate for any poor piloting skills!!
-Not that I have any...ahem...
+The controls are excellent and responsive.
+Rotate the ship with left/right, up to thrust, and keep slamming the fire button to shoot anything rocky.
+It’s predictable, but gravity and momentum affect performance.
+Don’t worry, your shield will help to compensate for any poor piloting skills – not that I have any, ahem.

-Pulling back on the joystick will transform your ship between three different models: the Speeder is agile, Fighter has the best weaponry, and Warrior is a burly beast.
-Friends can jump in on the action - at any time - with impressive cooperative two-player support.
-Just like in the arcades - what a superb feature you should not overlook.
+Pulling back on the joystick transforms your ship into one of three different models: the agile Speeder, the well-armed Fighter or the burly Warrior.
+Best of all, friends can join in at any time with impressive cooperative two-player support.
+This is a superb feature you shouldn’t overlook - I can’t stress it enough!

-Well, it's time to stop reading and view some rather cool screenshots...
+Fantastic stuff, right?
+Well, it's time to stop reading and see some cool screenshots...

 The gravitational effect between sectors is superb...